Amebis/GEANTLink/README.md

 #### Building in command line

-Open _x64 Native Tools Command Prompt for VS 2019_ for building.
+Open _Developer Command Prompt for VS 2019_ for building.

 Use Microsoft NMAKE to build the project.